 - Many health insurance plans provide addiction treatment coverage, but if insurance is not available several alternative funding methods can be used to fund rehab

 - Location, cost, methods of treatment, success rate, duration of treatment and staff to patient ratio should be considered when selecting a rehab center

-If you or a loved one live with Valium addiction, contact The Recovery Village Palm Beach to speak with a representative who can guide you through the initial steps of getting addiction treatment.
+If you or a loved one live with Valium addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative who can guide you through the initial steps of getting addiction treatment.
 You deserve a healthier future, call today.

 MedlinePlus.
 “Diazepam.”
 May 15, 2019.
 Accessed July 15, 2019.